 February 23, 2018 by Mike Miller

 More often than not, if control systems do not perform as needed, the issue is with the installation or programming side of things.
 There is absolutely nothing that will minimize downtime and troubleshooting more than getting the system installed right the first time.
-Nothing will ever replace the need for solid training and acquiring an understanding of the product itself, along with the installation and troubleshooting side of things in advance of working with the product.
+Nothing will ever replace the need for solid training and acquiring an understanding of the product itself, along with the installation side of things in advance of working with the product.

-This series will look at five of the most common reasons why control issues arise and provide solutions to those issues.
+This series will look at five of the most common reasons why control systems issues arise and provide solutions to those issues.
 You will read about the following in more detail:

 Some of these may be thermistor type sensors, which operate on a fluctuating resistance scale depending on the temperature those are exposed to.
 Always consult the manufacturer’s resistance scale, typically found in the installation manual, when checking these sensors.
 An example of a temperature resistance chart using a very common type NTC thermistor is shown in Figure 1.
 Please note that not all thermistor type sensors are created equal–they may be operating on a different resistance scale, even the sensor is also labelled 10K.
 As such, I would not recommend using a third party sensor on anyone’s control, unless you have done your homework and compared the two in detail.
-Even then, I would always refer back to the control system manufacturer to get its blessing.
+Even then, I would always refer back to the control systems manufacturer to get its blessing.

 Why would you need this information?
 You need it in order to troubleshoot sensors that are not accurate.
 The very first thing I would check is the sensor location and whether or not it is being influenced in any way.
 The following is a small summary for what could be impacting the sensor’s accuracy from a location perspective.